drhelius/Gearboy/README.md

 - Alternatively you can use <code>make</code> to build the project.

 ### iOS
-- Install Xcode for Mac OS X.
+- Install Xcode for Mac OS X. iOS SDK 5.1 or later is needed.
-- Install and configure [SDL](http://www.libsdl.org/download-1.2.php) for development.
 - Open the Gearboy Xcode project and build.
+- In order to run it on real hardware you will need an iOS developer certificate.

 Passed Tests
 ------------